 The process at each site began with a workshop with DHS customers who were residents within the site areas.

 These workshops were followed by a series of four facilitated sessions using information about services provided through earlier research undertaken by DHS, which forms a major part of the research.

-Once completed, an action plan for improving services, both short and long term, will be developed.
+Once completed, an action plan for improving services, both short and long term, were developed.

-Key outcomes will include identifying agreed actions in a number of areas that will enable governments and community agencies to respond in a more coordinated way to the specific service needs and expectations of those who use services in these locations.
+Key outcomes included identifying agreed actions in a number of areas to enable governments and community agencies to respond in a more coordinated way to the specific service needs and expectations of those who use services in these locations.